Laurel Hester: Early life

 Laurel Anne Hester was born in Elgin, Illinois, and grew up in Florham Park, the daughter of Diana (1922–1995) and George Hester (1919–1992).
 She has two brothers, former Wall Street executive George II (1950–2022) and retired Senior Foreign Service Officer James, and a sister, real-estate agent Lynda (Hester) D'Orio.
 Hester realized she was gay at a young age.
 Though she accepted herself, at times her sexual orientation made her feel isolated.
 As a child, her family often summered at the Jersey Shore, and later Hester would return to work in the area.

 Education

 After graduating in 1974 from Hanover Park High School in East Hanover Township, New Jersey, Hester earned a bachelor's degree in criminal justice and psychology from Stockton State College, now Stockton University.
-While in school, she was a charter member and co-coordinator of the student club, Gay People's Alliance, the first LGBT group on Stockton's campus.
+While in school, she was a charter member and co-coordinator of the student club, Gay People's Union, the first LGBT group on Stockton's campus.
 Along with Kevin M. Cathcart, Hester served as co-president, but used a pseudonym so no one outside of the group would know she was gay.
 Her role in this student group was made public in November 1975, in a letter to the editor of The Argo entitled, Gay's rebuttal, which later resulted in her loss of a police department internship.
 She would continue to write articles advocating LGBT rights for The Argo until her graduation in 1977.